dani3l0/terrible-timetable/README.md

 ...
 ```

-A timetable entry should look like this (example with 2 lessons):
+A timetable entry should look like this (example with 2 lessons & a break between):
 ```
 ...
     "Monday": [